 Ready to join the competition?
 We are waiting for your application!

 I. Submitting your game

-We review applications within a few days after submission.
-You will receive an email when your application is reviewed.
+You will receive an email if your application is accepted.

 We reject submissions for trivial reasons: if they violate the law or IP rights, or if you have incorrectly filled out the application form.

 In some cases, submissions might be rejected due to the early development state — if we decide that the current state of your game doesn't allow the jury to fairly evaluate it along with other participants.

 You will need to fill in all fields marked as required.
 Please do not use shortened links when filling out the form.
 For videos and file sharing, we ask you to use globally available services — YouTube, Google Drive, Dropbox.

 We reserve the right to decline applications without disclosing the reasons for the refusal.

 II.
 Choosing nominations